M+QuickMedCalc

 Educational reference only.
 Not a diagnostic tool.
 See full disclaimer.

-Calculate the original raw ABSI research index from height, weight, and waist.
+Calculate the original raw ABSI from height, weight, and waist with explicit raw-versus-z-score and measurement limits.

 Content updated: View sources